CardSorting/DreamBeeSQL/changelog/implementation-strategy/README.md

 ---

-**Status**: ✅ Strategy consolidated and ready for implementation **Timeline**: 3 months to working framework, 12 months to community adoption **Goal**: Make Next.js development as productive as Django/Laravel/Rails, but with modern web patterns and TypeScript
+**Status**: ✅ Strategy consolidated and ready for implementation **Timeline**: 3 months to working toolkit, 12 months to community adoption **Goal**: Make Next.js development as well-organized as Django/Laravel/Rails, but with Next.js's flexibility and performance